Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/deauth.md

 - **Deauthentication frame**: Ends the authentication relationship
 - **Disassociation frame**: Ends the association relationship

-GhostESP sends both frame types to maximize effectiveness.
+GhostESP sends both frame types.
 Since these frames are part of the original Wi-Fi standard (802.11), most devices have no way to verify if the message is legitimate.

 ### Broadcast and targeted attacks